 A Welcoming Church

 Inclusivity is central to the call that Sonya Dyer and Fred Taylor sounded when Seekers Church first came into being in 1976.
-Over the years, we have been careful with our language.
-We have welcomed all who come to worship, and we have been eager to evoke and give space to new gifts of preaching, liturgical leadership, teaching, and pastoring.
-As we have said for years in our “Introduction to Seekers Church,” our commitment is to maintain “a place where all who come can be welcomed, nourished and empowered to live and celebrate God’s call on their lives.”
+Over the years, we have been careful with our language, striving to use inclusive, gender-neutral versions of Scripture and hymn lyrics.
+We have welcomed all who come to worship, without regard for sexual orientation, marital status, race ethnicity, level of income, or religious creed.
+We have been eager to evoke and give space to new gifts of preaching, liturgical leadership, teaching, and pastoring.
+Our commitment is to maintain a place where all who come can be welcomed, nourished, and empowered to live and celebrate God’s call on their lives.

 Life at the Crossroads of Inclusion and Commitment

 On first glance, it might seem that high commitment and welcoming diversity don’t fit well together.
 Our experience is that holding both prompts us to listen to each other so that we can build on the best of our differences.
 Since we don’t just run a preset church program, there is room for exploration, growth, and ministry out of shared strengths and interests.
-Since we exist by shared ministry, we follow three guidelines:
+Since we exist by shared ministry, we commit to three principles:

-- All Seekers make a significant investment of time, energy, and gifts in the community and through it into the wider world.
+- Making a significant investment of time, energy, and gifts in the community and through it into the wider world.

-- Seekers are mutually accountable to one another for how they choose to be present and participate in the life of the community.
+- Being mutually accountable to one another for how we choose to be present and participate in the life of the community.

-All who worship with us are invited to join a mission group or request a spiritual director from within the community.
-We require that anyone who wants to join a mission group first take at least two 6-week classes in the School of Christian Living.
-These classes help introduce newcomers to our spiritual practices, and they encourage committed members to stay on the way with Christ.
+All who worship with us are invited to join a mission group or request a spiritual companion or director from within the community.
+We require that anyone who wants to join a mission group first take at least two 6-week classes in the School for Christian Growth.
+These classes help introduce newcomers to our spiritual practices, and they encourage committed members to stay on the Way with Christ.

-Seekers is not a doctrinal church.
-We respect scholarship concerning the Bible, history and theology.
+Seekers is an ecumenical, inclusive community, not a doctrinal church that emphasizes dogma and creeds.
+We respect scholarship concerning the Bible, history, and theology and the varying Christian traditions our members previously experienced.
 We encourage honest doubt and challenging questions.
-We strive to take the best from our diverse teachers and reground our received expressions of faith as we work with the challenge of current concerns, callings, ministry, and the building of community
+We strive to take the best from our diverse teachers and reground our received expressions of faith as we work with the challenge of current concerns, callings, ministry, and the building of community.

 Those interested in becoming a Member of Seekers Church typically: